Ernyoke/certified-aws-solutions-architect-professional/05-monitoring/trusted-advisor.md

     - Allows request for Truster Advisor refresh
 - AWS Support API allows to programmatically open support ticket, and manage them
 - With business and enterprise support we get CloudWatch Integration

+## AWS Support Plans

+- Basic Support:
+    - Is included for AWS customers and it is free
+    - For Trusted Advisor with this support plan we get 7 core checks (see them above)
+- Developer:
+    - For Trusted Advisor we get the same 7 base core checks (see them above)
+- Business:
+    - We ge the full set of checks and recommendation
+    - We get programmatic access to Trusted Advisor
+- Enterprise:
+    - Same as business

+## Good to Know

+- We can check if an S3 bucket is made public, but we cannot check if objects are public in a bucket.
+Monitoring this we might use CloudWatch Events/S3 Events instead
+- Service Limits:
+    - Limits can only be monitored in Trusted Advisor
+    - Cases have to be created manually in AWS Support Centre to increase limits